Yiming-Gao/UIUC-Spring-2018/Full-Time/Basics.md

 - Machine learning tends to be more focused on developing efficient algorithms that scale to large data in order to optimize the predictive model.
 - Statistics generally pays more attention to the probabilistic theory and underlying structure of the model.

+### Linear Regression
+#### Assumptions
+1. There should be a **linear and additive** relationship between dependent (response) variable and independent (predictor) variable(s).

+2. There should be no correlation between the residual (error) terms.
+Absence of this phenomenon is known as Autocorrelation.

+3. The independent variables should not be correlated.
+Absence of this phenomenon is known as multicollinearity.

+4. The error terms must have constant variance.
+This phenomenon is known as homoskedasticity.
+The presence of non-constant variance is referred to heteroskedasticity.

+5. The error terms must be normally distributed.

+#### What if those assumptions get violated?
+1. **Linear and Additive**: The model will fail to capture trend, thus resulting in erroneous predictions.

+**How to check:** Look at residual vs fitted value plots.
+Also, can include polynomial terms (X, X^2, X^3) in the model to capture non-linear effect.

+2. **Autocorrelation:** This usually occurs in time series models where the next instant is dependent on previous instant.
+If the error terms are correlated, the estimated standard errors tend to underestimate the true standard error.
+If this happens, it causes confidence intervals and prediction intervals to be narrower.
+Narrower confidence interval means that a 95% confidence interval would have lesser probability than 0.95 that it would contain the actual value of coefficients.